 A library is pending if it is not managed by a retention schedule.

-- A retention policy is needed on the library: a retention schedule has been assigned to the library, but either the retention schedule or the library is not correctly configured.
+- your organization does need retention in this library, but the assigned retention schedule or the library is not correctly configured